 On the way to Kilkenny, we visited Glendalough, the stone ruins of 6th century monastery build by St. Kevin.
 Next, we made our way into the Wicklow Mountains, driving through landscapes that you might recognize from Braveheart and P.S.
 I Love You.

 In Kilkenny, walk the Medieval Mile through town, and explore the grounds of Kilkenny castle.
 Butler House, the Dower House to Kilkenny castle, has even more beautiful gardens than Kilkenny Castle itself and it’s right across the street!
-I did this day tour with Love Ireland.
+Here’s the tour that I booked.

 Plans changed part way through my visit to Ireland, because I wanted to see more of Belfast.
-Catch the bus from downtown Dublin, and arrive in Belfast a mere 2 hours later!
+I highly recommend that you take a day trip to Belfast from Dublin.
+Catch the bus downtown, and arrive in Belfast a mere 2 hours later!